hombit/scoop-on-docker-swarm/README.md

 Limitations and what to do next
 -------------------------------

-I haven’t found a way to specify a number of `SCOOP` workers to run in one container.
-Now I start one docker container on each host and run there one `SCOOP` worker.

 `docker-compose.yml` can be split into three parts: for building images, for running on one host for debug purposes and for Docker swarm mode.